 Twitch has become home to many different types of content.
 This doesn’t mean in any way that you need to pick one topic and stick with it.

 As someone who is starting out who doesn’t have the followings like TimTheTatMan or Summit1G sticking to a category may be your best bet.

 You also may require different gear depending on what you are doing, if you aren’t looking to stream video games you may not need the best monitors, keyboards, mouse for streaming.

 For example, creating ASMR content requires high-quality microphones at the very least.
 This will give you an advantage in the quality of your stream.

 2. SET UP YOUR GEAR

 As a novice broadcaster, it might make perfect sense to use the minimum gear required for streaming.
-If you are tight on money you can find low level products at places like walmart.
+If you are tight on money you can find low-level products at places like Walmart.

 This will get you started with the bare minimum of what you need.
 You don’t need to have a second monitor to read your chat, using your phone can be an easy solution.

 Just remember, you never know when that famous streamer raids your stream.
-The last thing you want to happen is that big break happens and your computer or stream messes up.
+The last thing you want to happen is that a big break happens and your computer or stream messes up.
 Make sure you test out your stream quality with family or friends first.